lukaszlekowski/lukaszlekowski/README.md

 I'm the creator of [www.howtofocus.info](https://www.howtofocus.info)

 In a world increasingly dominated by the AI goldrush, a relentless flood of content, self-proclaimed gurus, social media, and digital noise, I've made it my mission to bring people the gift of **focus**, **attention**, and **momentary calmness**.
-For those struggling with distractions, I aim to offer an opportunity and a fighting chance to achieve just a little bit more.
+And for those struggling with distractions, I aim to offer an opportunity and a fighting chance to achieve just a little bit more.

 If even **1 in 10,000** people who visit my project step away from distractions and regain their mental clarity for a moment, I will consider my mission a success.
 And if that momentary focus can be turned into a first milestone that pivots them towards a better place in life they can be, I hope it helps them—and through them, their loved ones, a friend, a family member, or even a stranger.
 Then, we might just start a ripple that changes lives.

 ---

-## 🔭 What I'm working on
+### 🔭 What I'm Up To

+#### 🚀 Currently Building

 - 🧠 **[howtofocus.info](https://www.howtofocus.info)** — A distraction-free mental preparation tool for cognitively demanding tasks.
 - 📊 **Personal Trading Dashboard** — Visualizing and consolidating multi-platform investment portfolios.
 - 🧾 **UK Business Tax Deadline Tracker** — A web app to help UK businesses manage accounting and Corporation Tax deadlines.
 - 🤖 **AI Investment Analyst (or AI FinBro Agent)** — An AI agent that conducts market research for investment portfolios and delivers daily updates.

+#### ✅ Completed Projects

+- 😂 **[Bad Joke Reset Button](https://joeblackart.com/reset)** — A fun web app for those moments when a joke falls flat.
+Hit the button to 'erase' the awkwardness, track the global 'resets', and enjoy some curated jokes and quotes.
+Built with HTML/CSS, React, TypeScript, Docker, and MongoDB, self-hosted on a cloud instance, and secured using SSL certificates and best practices.
+-
+- 🚚 **[trimsontransport.com](https://trimsontransport.com)** — A WordPress-based website for a UK transport company, self-hosted and managed on a cloud instance.

 ---